jaspreet21anand/bowling_game/README.md

-# README
+# BOWLING GAME

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This repository opens up API for
+- starting a new bowling game which returns `game_id`
+- recording ball throws with `pinfall_count` and `game_id` as parameters
+- api to return current game `state` and `score`

-* Ruby version
+* Ruby version - ruby-2.6.3

-* System dependencies

-* Configuration
+* Configuration - Rails 6.0.2 --api --postgresql

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* configure your database.yml for postgresql
+  rake db:create
+  rake db:migrate